MicrosoftDocs/memdocs/memdocs/analytics/resource-performance-report.md

 2. Select **Report** > **Endpoint analytics** > **Resource performance**.

-3. The Resource performance report page shows an **Resource performance score** tab, **Device performance** tab, and a **Model performance** tab.
+3. The Resource performance report page shows a **Resource performance score** tab, **Device performance** tab, and a **Model performance** tab.
 For more information on each of the tabs, see [Reporting Tabs](#reporting-tabs).

 :::image type="content" source="media/resource-perf-report/report-home.png" lightbox="media/resource-perf-report/report-home.png" alt-text="This is a screenshot of the Resource performance report page":::

-## Resource performance score tab
+## Resource performance score

-The **Resource performance score** tab provides an overall performance rating (from 0 to 100) of CPU and RAM for your organization’s Windows physical devices and Cloud PCs.
+The Resource performance score provides an overall performance rating (from 0 to 100) of CPU and RAM for your organization’s Windows physical devices and Cloud PCs.

 This score is a weighted average of CPU spike time score and RAM Spike time score.